-- CO1 Apply theoretical knowledge of classification into practice; - CO2 Get inducted to different classification systems and apply their skills to organize documents using specific classification schemes; - CO3 Knowledgeable and capable of using specific scheme of classification at their workplace; - CO4 Use it for number building; - CO5 Gain the knowledge of constructing clasmsifications numbers for different documents; - CO6 Knowledgeable and capable of using DDC scheme of classification at their workplace; - CO7 Understanding of recent trends and mode of classifying e-resources.
+- CO1 Apply theoretical knowledge of classification into practice; - CO2 Get inducted to different classification systems and apply their skills to organize documents using specific classification schemes; - CO3 Knowledgeable and capable of using specific scheme of classification at their workplace; - CO4 Use it for number building; - CO5 Gain the knowledge of constructing classification numbers for different documents; - CO6 Knowledgeable and capable of using DDC scheme of classification at their workplace; - CO7 Understanding of recent trends and classification of e-resources.

 Classification of documents according to the latest edition of DDC.
-(Each student shall maintain practical records and submit the same at the time of practical examination).
+(Each student shall compulsorily maintain the practical record and submit the same before the commencement of theory examination)